 - where we can access manual records

 Please see the Planning Fees and Charges Document.
 Planning history searches are on page 40.
-We have limited access to non-electronic records at present.
-Any requests which cannot be completed will be put on hold.
-We will complete them as soon as possible.

 You may need more space to work from home.
 If you are considering: